DISCOVER YOUR MIND-BODY TYPE!

 #3 INTEGRATING YOGA INTO YOUR DAILY LIFE

-I don’t usually teach the spiritual element in my class as I want my students to enjoy practicing yoga as a physical practice first.
-I believe that the spiritual side will come to you naturally when you are ready, when the time is right.
+I never used to teach the spiritual element in my class as I wanted my students to enjoy practicing yoga as a physical practice first.
+But I have been incorporating more and more in the past years.
+Though I believe that the spiritual side will come to you naturally when you are ready, when the time is right.

 There are so many ways you can integrate “Yoga” in your daily life.
-In fact, as my teacher always tells me, you are actually practicing yoga in your daily life already without noticing.
+In fact, as my teacher always tells me, you are actually practicing the physical side of Yoga in your daily life already without noticing.